sunto/react-native-touch-id/README.md

 | `RCTTouchIDNotSupported` | Device does not support Touch ID. |

 _More information on errors can be found in [Apple's Documentation](https://developer.apple.com/library/prerelease/ios/documentation/LocalAuthentication/Reference/LAContext_Class/index.html#//apple_ref/c/tdef/LAError)._

+Note, these errors will not yet be returned on Android.

 ## License
 Copyright (c) 2015, [Naoufal Kadhom](http://naoufal.com/)